-The synthetic traces we present in this paper are based on empirical data that comes from real-world measurements carried out in the region of Madrid, Spain.
+The synthetic traces we present in these papers are based on empirical data that comes from real-world measurements carried out in the region of Madrid, Spain.
 The data, kindly provided to us by the Spanish office for the traffic management (Dirección General de Tráfico, DGT), and the Madrid City Council, details the vehicular traffic conditions on the following three arterial highways: M30, M40 and A6.

-The final synthetic traces are composed of one day-long trace describing road traffic over the four lanes of M30, and sixteen 30-minute traces of vehicular mobility along M40 and A6, for different day and hour combinations.
+- The first set of synthetic traces are composed of one day-long trace describing road traffic over the four lanes of M30, and sixteen 30-minute traces of vehicular mobility along M40 and A6, for different day and hour combinations.
 The traces record the position of each vehicle at every 500 ms, over a 10-Km road stretch.

 More information about the dataset can be found in the following papers: